 In Provence, one is more likely to find rich, mouth-filling reds and fleshy rosés made by one of the locals rather than a boldly ethereal red and a crisp, aromatic rosé made by a Burgundian.
 Since the Sénéclauze family hired the energetic Dijon native and Burgundian-trained Gérald Damidot to run their historic family estate in 2015, they have aimed for the stars.
 Domaine Val d’Arenc is idyllically situated outside the village of Le Beausset among olive groves and 26 hectares of vineyards.

-Gérald has begun converting the vines to organic viticulture and hopes to reach certification by the end of the 2017 harvest.
+Starting with the 2017 harvest, all of the vines of Val d'Arenc have been converted to Certified Organic farming.
 Using a light Burgundian touch in the cellar, Gérald mostly de-stems (although not systematically), presses the grapes gently, and cold-macerates to preserve their liveliness.
 The fresh fruit of the vineyards inspires him to create wines of the structure and minerality that wine lovers appreciate in Bandol, all with a truly special balance and grace.
 Vivacious and energetic, the wines are as reflective of the terroir as they are of their creator.